khanhninhnguyen/PMLSeg/README.md

 The development version of `PMLSeg` can be installed from GitHub with:

-    # Install devtools and tidyr if you haven't already
+    # Install devtools, tidyr, and purr if you haven't already
     install.packages("devtools")
     install.packages("tidyr")
+    install.packages("purr")

     # Download and install gfpop from
     https://cran.r-project.org/src/contrib/Archive/gfpop/gfpop_1.1.1.tar.gz